 On June 23, 2022, we entered into the Menarini License, pursuant to which we granted Menarini an exclusive, royalty-bearing, sublicensable license under certain of our intellectual property and our regulatory documentation to undertake post approval development activities and commercialize the Licensed Products, for any use in the Menarini Territory.
 Pursuant to the Menarini License, Menarini made a non-refundable, non-creditable upfront payment to us of \in 115 million.
 Menarini has also committed to providing us \in 27.5 million in funding for the research and development activities related to the Licensed Products over two years, together with bearing 50% of any development costs incurred in respect of the pediatric population in the Menarini Territory.
-We are also eligible to receive up to \in 863 million upon the achievement of various clinical, regulatory and commercial milestones.
-If obicetrapib is approved, and successfully commercialized by Menarini, we will be entitled to tiered royalties ranging from the low double-digits to the mid-twenties as a percentage of net sales in the Menarini Territory, with royalty step-downs in the event of generic entrance or in respect of required third-party IP payments.
+We are also eligible to receive up to \in 868 million upon the achievement of various clinical, regulatory and commercial milestones, \in 30 million of which has been received to date.
+If obicetrapib is approved, and successfully commercialized by Menarini, we will be entitled to tiered royalties ranging from the low double-digits to the mid-twenties as a percentage of net sales in the Menarini Territory, with royalty step-downs in the event of generic entrance or in respect of required third-party intellectual property payments.
 See the section titled "Business-Commercial" contained in our Annual Report for a full description of the Menarini License.

-As of March 31, 2024, we have received a total of \in 5 million in milestone payments from Menarini none of which was received in the three months ended March 31, 2024.
+As of September 30, 2024, we have received a total of €30 million in milestone payments from Menarini, €25 million of which was received in the nine months ended September 30, 2024.